 Provides direct services, to include screening, neuropsychological assessment, treatment, referral, consultation and education.

-Assist in the development, implementation, and maintains in partnership with patients, other health care providers and community resources as applicable; assist in the development of a comprehensive treatment care plan in accordance with TBI health care standards for patients.
+Assists in the development, implementation, and maintains in partnership with patients, other health care providers and community resources as applicable; assist in the development of a comprehensive treatment care plan in accordance with TBI health care standards for patients.

 Participates, as appropriate, in departmental Quality Assurance (QA) programs and adhere to all safety regulations at all times.